AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## Documentation updates - June 2020 {#doc-updates-june-2020}

+Use cases have been added on how to [encrypt](../../automating/using/managing-encrypted-data.md#use-case-gpg-encrypt) and [decrypt](../../automating/using/managing-encrypted-data.md#use-case-gpg-decrypt) data using Control Panel and Campaign workflows.

 Both ‘whitelist’ and ‘blacklist’ terms have been removed from Adobe Campaign documentation.
 Some occurrences of these terms may still exist in the product UI, option names and internal code, but will be replaced in upcoming Campaign releases with ‘blocklist’ and ‘allowlist.’

 References to the legacy Support website have been replaced by the new URL.
 [Learn more](https://helpx.adobe.com/campaign/kb/ac-support.html#acs-support-req)